KyleARector/KyleARector.github.io/_posts/2015-03-19-catia_planes.md

 <br/><br/>
 The interpretation my colleagues and I share is that this issue was not intended by Dassault, but occurred as a necessity of how the software was written.
 If it is an intentional feature, I would like to apologize ahead of time.
 <br/><br/>
+First, we need to look at how planes typically work in CATIA.
+Planes are infinite.
+They are only bounded by the size of the 3D workspace set by the program.
+In CATIA, the default is 20 cubic kilometers.
+Planes are also wireframe geometry, meaning that they have no physical representation in the part.
+As such, these pieces of geometry should have no center of gravity, nor any physical properties that can drive weights, inertia measures, or anything along those lines.
+Right?
+Wrong.
+<br/><br/>
 </p>